DanielKlys7/reactShop/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified by TSH team for the recruit process.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified by TSH team for the recruit process and then approached to solve by Daniel Klys.

 ## Quick Start